Unmortgage/Data-Engineering-Test/README.md

 What we’d like to see:
 ----------------------

+- Tests!
-- Tests! please include any instructions and/or dependencies that we will need in order to run your tests.
+  - please include any instructions and/or dependencies that we will need in order to run your tests.
+  - we would like to see unit tests
+  - and any data quality checks that you may find adequate
 - We work with git for version control, please include your .git folder when you compress this folder and send it back to us - You should feel free to commit at any point in the process.